httpwg/http-extensions/draft-ietf-httpbis-cache-groups.md

 # The Cache-Groups Response Header Field {#cache-groups}

-The Cache-Groups HTTP Response Header is a List of Strings {{STRUCTURED-FIELDS}}.
+The Cache-Groups HTTP Response Header is a List of Strings ({{Sections 3.1 and 3.3.1 of STRUCTURED-FIELDS}}).
 Each member of the list is an opaque value that identifies a group that the response belongs to.

 ~~~ http-message
 HTTP/1.1 200 OK